 I’ll use the same Firefox derivatives I’ve featured before: Tor Browser, Cliqz, Waterfox, and Pale Moon.

-The below table shows how many hours after Mozilla Firefox released an update it took before a downstream project released an update either rebased on the corresponding Firefox release or with the critical security update cherry-picked:
+The below table shows how many hours it took after Mozilla Firefox had released an update before downstream projects released an update to address the problem:

 |Firefox 67.0.3||Firefox 67.0.4|